nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Storage is mostly handled by the different states themselves (`ExpenseList`, `RecurringExpenseList`, `CategoryStorage`).
 This is to keep the storage tightly coupled with the data and ensures that when the data format is updated, the storage format is updated accordingly, increasing cohesion.
-It also allows more flexible file formats between different classes, instead of relying solely on a certain format.
+The current implementation abstracted out common Csv functions into the CsvUtils class, but this implementation also allows more flexible file formats between different classes, instead of relying solely on a certain format.
 This might help for future expandability.

 However, we also do have a Storage class which handles how these file handling methods interact with one another.
 This is to consolidate the overall file loading and saving logic in the program.